liam-wiltshire/talks/learning/content.md

 - Multiple studies have found that the achivement felt when learning a new skill, or leveling up an existing skill helps improve confidence and self-belief
  - This then feeds back into how learning can help our mental health - combating impostor syndrome and increasing our self-worth.
 - The impact of the past few years has been profound - leaving many feeling unmotivated, struggling to find purpose or direction
  - There is much that we cannot control, even in our own environment.
-However if we make the most of what we can control - and learning can be a part of this - we can jump-start our passion and motivation, even with just some small successes
+However if we make the most of what we can control - and learning can be a part of this - we can jump-start our passion and motivation, even with just some small successes, shaping our own lives, taking back some control.
-- Learning can help us shape our own lives and re-enforce our self-confidence and sense of self-worth and confidence.
-Improving our self view and self esteem are significant factors in combatting many mental-health issues, and learning is one way to do this.

 ---
 class: section-title-a center centralimage